 5. GET GOOD SLEEP.
 It’s so very important to get at least 8 hours of sleep a night to allow the body and brain to rest and rejuvenate itself after a day of dealing with stress, pressure and demands, and the brain to organize memories and cleanse itself of metabolic toxins.
 Good sleep also permits the immune system to rebuild itself, for growth and development to occur (human growth hormone is made while asleep), and for stabilization of mood and consequent social behavior.

 6. EAT REGULARLY AND HEALTHFULLY—plenty of fruits, vegetables, whole grains, nuts and beans.
 Reduce or eliminate beverages and foods loaded with sugar, salt or caffeine, and saturated and trans fat and cholesterol products (e.g., meat, seafood, milk, cheese).
 Avoid the junk food snack machines—the products in them aren’t good body fuel.
-It’s so very important to start each day with a healthy breakfast, and to drink at least 6-8 cups of water a day to flush and revitalize your system and maintain optimal functioning.
+It’s so very important to start each day with a healthy breakfast (don't let dinner be your largest meal, but smallest), and to drink at least 6-8 cups of water a day to flush and revitalize your system and maintain optimal functioning.

 7. BE CAREFUL IN YOUR RELATIONSHIPS WITH SIGNIFICANT OTHERS AND PEERS.
 If you spend so much time with that significant other and friends that you neglect other important people and activities (e.g., studying, sleep, exercise, support group or family), perhaps now isn’t the time to be involved.
 Also, break ups do happen—can you handle them?